Definition: formed when exactly two hydroxyl groups in phosphoric acid react with a hydroxyl group on other molecules forming ester bonds

 How many phosphodiester bonds are in DNA?

 It is very important to know the methodology to calculate the number of phosphodiester bonds available in various DNA molecules.
-The number of the phosphodiester bonds present in the DNA is proportional to the number of base pairs or nucleotides present in it.
+The number of phosphodiester bonds present in the DNA is proportional to the number of base pairs or nucleotides present in it.
 Hence, after thorough research works, scientists have presented a formula to calculate the number of phosphodiester bonds (PD).
 The formula is as under:

 where n is the no. of base pairs or nucleotides.

 To further understand the formula let us calculate the number of PD bonds present in the 5’-CTAGAG-3’.
 Here the number of base pairs is six hence the value in n is 6.